Junior Kindergarten

 Weekly Schedule

-• Junior Kindergarten is a preschool extension or stand-alone transition program for children ages 4 to 5 (at least 4 years old by August 15).
+Junior Kindergarten is a preschool extension or a stand-alone afternoon program for children ages 4 to 5 (at least 4 years old by August 15).

-• Children arrive dressed for the outdoors with all suggested gear in a backpack.
+Children must arrive dressed for the outdoors with all suggested gear in an appropriate-sized backpack.

-• The half-day afternoon program is completely outdoors and focused on learning through play and exploration with some time dedicated to kindergarten preparation skills and activities.
+The half-day afternoon program is completely outdoors and primarily focused on learning through play and exploration.

-• All learning is seasonal and nature-based, and connected to the children’s daily outdoor discoveries.
-We incorporate best practices in Early Childhood Education including Reggio Emilia, Waldorf, Montessori, and other inspired teaching philosophies to create a holistic approach to education.
+There are no set lesson plans or a single dedicated curriculum - all learning is seasonal and nature-based, and connected to the children’s daily outdoor discoveries.
+We incorporate best practices in Early Childhood Education including Reggio Emilia, Waldorf, Montessori, and other inspired teaching philosophies to create a holistic approach to education and help children grow their bodies, minds, and hearts.

-• Jr. Kindergarten remains a play-based early childhood learning program with an emphasis on social & emotional development and increased communication skills.
-Through occasional centers and focused activities, early literacy, math, and science skills will be woven into our afternoons of learning together.
+Jr. Kindergarten is a play-based early childhood learning program with an emphasis on nature connection, social & emotional development, and healthy communication skills.
+Through occasional centers and focused activities, projects, or games, early literacy, math, and science skills will be woven into our afternoons together.

 TEACHING PHILOSOPHY AND CURRICULUM